seananderson/bayes-course/00-plan.md

   - experiment with making probabilistic statements by manipulating the posterior samples

-4. Priors, priors, and more priors (interactive code and discussion)
+4. Priors, priors, and more priors (interactive code, slides, and discussion)
   - experiment with an interactive simulation
   - talk about weakly informative priors, informative priors, and the fallacy of uninformative priors